benjamindkilleen/benjamindkilleen.github.io/_drafts/how-to-hold-office-hours.md

 title:  "How to Hold Office Hours"
 categories:
 tags:
-  - Chicago
-  - writing
+  - How To
 ---

-Professor O'Leary wore the kind of glasses that can only be described as spectacles, underneath a wide brimmed hat much like a wizard's.
-It was actually a modest bucket hat.
-Yet the man was so much like a wizard himself that the conical cap seems just as likely and better suited to him in my mind.
+I remember Professor O'Leary wore circular spectacles and a wide brimmed wizard's hat whenever I saw him.
+Probably, it was a modest bucket hat, yet the man was so much like a wizard himself that a gray conical cap seems just as likely and better suited to him.

-Peter O'Leary, whom I would call "Professor O'Leary" except for his own stated preference, spent his Tuesdays teaching creative writing at the University of Chicago.
-He taught a number of writing and poetry courses, including the esoteric "Ecopoetics," the succinctly titled "Wizards," and "Intro to Genres: Science Fiction."
-I myself managed to secure a seat in the latter two, first by finagling the registration system (second years get priority for arts classes) and later by emailing Peter two minutes after classes dropped, thereby earning the top spot on a very lengthy waitlist.
+Peter, as he preferred to be called, spent Tuesdays at UChicago.
+He taught a number of courses in creative writing, including the succinctly titled "Wizards," and a much beloved "Intro to Genres:
+Science Fiction."
+Among the undergrads, "Wizards" and "Sci-fi" had an awe-inducing reputation and a lengthy waiting list.
+I just barely managed to secure a seat in both, first by carefully planning my schedule (second years get priority for arts classes) and later by emailing Peter two minutes after classes dropped, thereby slipping in despite being halfway through fourth year.

-The courses were highly sought after, but not for the usual reasons.
-UChicago students tended to prefer easier offerings to satisfy their arts requirement, like "East Asian Art History" or "Taps."
-According to my roommate, the drama class consisted of three enjoyable hours with a notable lack of weekly readings.
-Peter O'Leary didn't bother himself with such courses.
-He understood that already burnt-out students opted into fifty page readings and workshopped writing assignments each week not out of anticipation for whatever knowledge the workload imparted upon them but because they couldn't wait to get started.
-Peter's student each had a story to tell.
-Some of them were English majors, but just as many belonged to Computer Science or pre-med.
-We didn't have the energy, between implementing bread-first-search *before* learning the C programming language and figuring out what Hobbes meant by the "State of Nature," to write our stories, much less workshop and edit them.
-"Wizards" let us apply the same rigor to old sages with walking staffs and pointy hats as we did to delta-epsilon proofs on dusty chalkboards.
-While Intermediate Mechanic introduced first order constraints, "Science Fiction" gave us free reign of the cosmos.
-During first week, Peter started each course by asking everyone what they studied.
-He seemed to smile more broadly, somehow, whenever the answer had nothing whatsoever to do with creative writing.
+Indeed, Peter's courses were highly sought-after but not for the usual reasons.
+Already-burnt out pre-meds and comp-sci majors preferred to fill our arts requirement with something easy.
+We felt we had insufficient energy, between lab reports and breadth-first-search and fiuring out what Hobbes meant by the "State of Nature," to take on an unnecessary challenge.
+Art History reportedly involved rote memorization.
+The drama course "Taps" had an almost legendary dearth of weekly readings.
+Wizards, on the other hand, assigned a different book each Tuesday, on top of the writing assignments for workshop, and sci-fi had an even heavier workload.
+Yet Peter's waitlist was never empty, and his students couldn't wait to get started.

+I think the pre-meds and comp-sci majors needed a class like Wizards.
+We needed to create a space, within the highly structured world of academia, for something we loved.
+I allowed us to think about old sages with walking staffs and pointy hats with the same rigor as delta-epsilon proofs on dusty chalkboards.
+While Intermediate Mechanics introduced first order constraints, Sci-fi gave us free reign of the cosmos.
+Peter understood these students.
+He welcomed us with a delighted grin.

-Peter O'Leary taught his courses unlike any other professor I knew.
-In both classes, he conducted on-on-one meetings with every student while walking around the Midway, a twenty-five or thirty minute circuit, in all manner of purportedly unpleasant Chicago weather.
-He discussed our work.
-He asked about our personal lives.
-Somehow, these were seldom unrelated.
+In both classes, the professor conducted on-on-one meetings with every student.
+Lacking an office, he invited us on a brisk walk around the Midway, a twenty-five or thirty minute circuit, in all manner of purportedly unpleasant Chicago weather.
+He apologized for the snow and asked about our hometowns, our novels-in-progress.
+As we shivered in the wind,...

+Peter O'Leary possessed that rare quality, which is so common among authors yet so rare among profesors, of being an excellent listener.

+...

 For the final project, Peter required a polished portfolio based on the rough drafts written over the quarter, but he encouraged his students to forego this option entirely.
 Instead, we could